canonical/kafka-operator/docs/how-to/h-deploy-azure.md

 * `application_name`: please generate a random string to avoid collision with other users or applications
 * `role-definition-name`: please generate a random string to avoid collision with other users or applications, and store it as `<AZURE_ROLE>`

-After prompting all these information, you will be asked to authenticate the requests via web browser, as shown in the outputs that will display
+Next, you will be asked to authenticate the requests via your web browser with the following message:

 ```shell
 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code <YOUR_CODE> to authenticate.